MaibornWolff/database-performance-comparison/README.md

 * `--steps`: Test performance with increasing database fill levels.
 Specifies the number of steps to do

 If the test takes too long and the timeout is reached or the script runs into any problems it will crash.
 To clean up you must then manually uninstall the simulator by running `helm uninstall dbtest`.

+### Primary key

+There are several options on how the primary key for the database table can be generated, defined by the `--primary-key` option:

+* `db`: The database generates a primary key using the SERIAL datatype for compatibility with old PostgreSQL versions
+* `sql`: The database uses the standard `GENERATED ALWAYS ...
+AS IDENTITY` with a sequence cache size equal to the batch size for the primary key
+* `client`: The workers supply a `varchar` primary key that is calculated based on the message content

+Additionally you can change how the primary key is defined by setting the `primary_key_constraint` extra-option.
+By default the primary key is declared as `PRIMARY KEY (id)`.
+This option can replace it, for example to use the natural key `PRIMARY KEY (device_id, timestamp, sequence_number)` or even define the sharding like `PRIMARY KEY (device_id hash, timestamp asc, sequence_number asc)` for YugabyteDB.

 ### Prefill